fmendes/dependencygraphforsf/README.md

+This repo is fork of dependencygraphofsf

+Doing enhancements for getting permissions

 # Dependency Graph for Salesforce

 This extension scans the Salesforce metadata and code stored in /force-app/main/default to extract class/method names and find dependencies between them then opens a dependency graph in an HTML page using Mermaid JS.